huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
-"""Result: Classify the text into neutral, negative or positive.
+Result: Classify the text into neutral, negative or positive.
 Text: This movie is definitely one of my favorite movies of its kind.
 The interaction between respectable and morally strong characters is an ode to chivalry and the honor code amongst thieves and policemen.
 Sentiment:
-Positive"""
+Positive
 ```

 As a result, the output contains a classification label from the list we have provided in the instructions, and it is a correct one!